 Smaller rosemary plants establish faster and better than larger plants.
 It also helps keep carriage costs reasonable.

 Yes!
-Rosemary is popular for wedding favours and we sell the plants or can supply sprigs.
-Unfortunately, we cannot guarantee rosemary will be in flower at the same time as your wedding!
+Rosemary is popular for wedding favours.
+We sell the plants, or can sometimes supply sprigs, but we cannot guarantee rosemary will be in flower at the same time as your wedding!

 Most rosemaries have an excellent flavour and are great for cooking.
 How “hard” and where the rosemary is grown (its terroir) has more effect on flavour than the particular variety.